-2.2.1 I{w,s,f} - Intake of Water, Soil/Sediment, and Food
+2.2.1 Iw,s,f - Intake of Water, Soil/Sediment, and Food

 Water, food and soil/sediment ingestion rates used in the assessments are shown in Table 1.
 All intake parameters are considered to be conservative.
 Water and food ingestion rates were derived from species profiles or allometric equations in USEPA (1993), as described in Table 1.
-Soil ingestion rates for Canada Goose and Northern Red-Backed Vole are also from USEPA (1993).
-Sediment ingestion rates for Semi-Palmated Sandpiper are from Beyer et al. (1994).
+Soil ingestion rates for Canada goose and northern red-backed vole are also from USEPA (1993).
+Sediment ingestion rates for semi-palmated sandpiper are from Beyer et al. (1994).
 Although Beyer et al. (1994) was referenced as the source of most soil ingestion rates in the Meadowbank baseline assessment, the species chosen to represent Caribou and Lapland Longspur were not indicated.
-The soil consumption rate for Caribou was increased in subsequent Meadowbank assessments and here from 2% of dry food consumption to 5%, which is the general rate for mammals in Beyer et al. (1994), as used in (Senes, 2008).
-The soil ingestion rate of 0.7% for Swainson's thrush, a ground-dwelling songbird that primarily feeds on flying insects and berries.
-A 10x safety factor was applied because Swainson's thrush is a foliage-gleaner, while Lapland Longspur is considered a ground-forager (Cornell University, 2011).
-This factor is considered to be conservative however, because Lapland Longspur does not scratch the ground to uncover food items as other ground foragers do (Harrison, 1967).
+The soil consumption rate for Caribou was therefore increased in subsequent Meadowbank assessments from 2% of dry food consumption to 5%, which is the general rate for mammals in Beyer et al. (1994), as used in (Senes, 2008).
+Similarly, the soil ingestion rate for Lapland longspur was increased from 2% in the baseline assessment to 7%, based on Hansen et al. (2011).
+This study identified a rate of 0.7% for Swainson's thrush, a grounddwelling songbird that primarily feeds on flying insects and berries.
+A 10x safety factor was applied because Swainson's thrush is a foliage-gleaner, while Lapland longspur is considered a ground-forager (Cornell University, 2011).
+This factor is considered to be conservative however, because Lapland longspur does not scratch the ground to uncover food items as other ground foragers do (Harrison, 1967).

-Parameter Units Value Reference Notes Northern Re Northern Red-backed Vole BW kg wet 0.02 Nagorsen (2005) Smallest body weight used Iwater L/kg wet/day 0.253 USEPA (1993) Species profile data for the Prairie Vole I {soil} kg dry/kg wet/day 0.0008 USEPA (1993) Assumed 2.4% of dry food ingestion rate (similar to Meadow Vole) I {food} kg wet/kg wet/day 0.135 USEPA (1993) Species profile data for the Prairie Vole FI kg dry/kg wet/day 0.049 Not available Moisture in food assumed to be 64% as per diet moisture calculation Caribou BW kg wet 75 Dauphine (1976) Smallest body weight used Iwater L/kg wet/day 0.064 USEPA (1993) Based on allometric equation for all mammals (L/day) (0.099(BW) ^{0.90}) Isoil kg dry/kg wet/day 0.0013 Beyer et al. (1994) Assumed 5% of dry food ingestion rate (general rate for mammals) {food} kg wet/kg wet/day 0.047 Not available Moisture in food assumed to be 43% as per diet moisture calculation FI kg dry/kg wet/day 0.027 USEPA (1993) Based on total dry food intake for herbivorous mammals (g/day) (0.577(BW) ^{0.727})
+Parameter Units Value Reference Notes Northern Re Northern Red-backed Vole BW kg wet 0.02 Nagorsen (2005) Smallest body weight used Iwater L/kg wet/day 0.253 USEPA (1993) Species profile data for the Prairie Vole I soil kg dry/kg wet/day 0.0012 USEPA (1993) Assumed 2.4% of dry food ingestion rate (similar to Meadow Vole) I food kg wet/kg wet/day 0.135 USEPA (1993) Species profile data for the Prairie Vole FI kg dry/kg wet/day 0.049 Not available Moisture in food assumed to be 64%

 Table 1.
-Body weight (BW), water intake (I{water}), soil intake (I{soil}), and wet and dry (I{food} ; FI) food intake for the identified ROCs.
+Body weight (BW), water intake ( $I{water}$ ), soil intake ( $I{soil}$ ), and wet and dry ( $I{food}$ ; FI) food intake for the identified ROCs.